October 18-November 17, 2023

 Monday

 It’s Monday, and Morris is on the school bus with the other kids.
 He tells us he loves Monday because it means school.
 At school there are lots of activities like painting, puzzles, and circle time.
 We see Morris, his classmates, and his teacher Ms. Melo go through the motions of their day.
 Morris shares that his favorite activity is free time because he likes to play dress-up.
 During free time, the other kids split into groups of boys and girls leaving Morris on his own.
 Morris doesn’t seem to mind.
 He tells the audience that he likes dress-up because he can be anything he wants to be like a pirate or a doctor.
 Today, he decides to be an astronaut.
 He finds a tangerine dress in the dress-up trunk and decides it’s the perfect space suit.
 He loves the color and the way it sounds and has a great time moving around the classroom hearing it move.
-Ms. Melo says he looks stunning and that it’s a great spacesuit.
-She tells him about a pair of click clacking shoes in the trunk.
-He puts them on and continues moving around the room enjoying the sounds.
 Another student, Becky, pierces through his fantasy and says she’s going to tell on him.
 She says he can’t wear the dress because he’s a boy.
-She grabs at the dress in an attempt to pull it off of him when the bell rings.
-Becky lets go of the dress and runs off towards the others.
+She grabs at the dress in an attempt to pull it off of him.
+When the bell rings, Becky lets go of the dress and runs off towards the others.
 Morris’s heart is heavy and his eyes low.
-He crawls behind the large dress-up trunk and the lights slowly fade to black.

 Tuesday